wp-plugins/users-ultra/readme.txt

 The MailChimp feature allows you to quickly and easily add your new subscribers in your MailChimp list without any confirmation email.

 <strong>Social Connects</strong><br>
-Optional you can let users sign up & login by using their<strong> Facebook, Google, Yahoo, Twitter or LinkedIn account.
+Optional you can let users sign up & login by using their<strong> Facebook, Google, Yahoo, Twitter, Yammer or LinkedIn account.

 <strong>Protecting content based on Membership Package</strong><br>
 The plugin comes with an easy to use shortcode that allows you to protect content based on logged in and membership packages.  <strong>This means that you can publish content that will be visible only for paid users</strong>.
 For example: you can publish content for gold members which will not be visible for silver members.